kleinbottle4/csv-to-sc/README.md

 If -p is given, then no prompt regarding writing to files will be given, except if -o has been specified while -m has not

-f-strings don't work if python is less than 3.6
+There is one f-string in the codebase.
+F-strings don't work if the version of Python is less than 3.6